anusii/podnotes/README.md

 Select `Signing & Capabilities`.
 In `Team`, choose `Add an Account` and sign in with your Apple ID account.
 In `Network`, select `Incoming Connections (Server)` and `Outgoing Connections (Client)`.
-The latter is needed to login to your POD.
+The latter is needed to login to your Pod.

 ### Extra setup for iOS<a name="extra_for_ios"></a>